The Caird Library and Archive at the National Maritime Museum subscribes to a range of electronic resources to assist you in your research.

 The British Library also hosts its own version of this database, which is free to search on their website, and articles are via pay-per-view online or for free at their St. Pancras site.
 The website has some good topical articles, and also offers the entire runs of the Graphic and the Penny Illustrated News on open access in their reading room.

 A version of the British Newspaper Archive can be found on Find My Past.
-The British Library informs that these two commercial offers are very similar and the newspaper collection on Find My Past provides access to many local newspapers from around the UK.
+British Local Newspapers such as the Liverpool Daily Post, the Yorkshire Evening Post and the Portsmouth Evening News can be found under the Family History heading on this page.
 Included is the Shipping and Mercantile Gazette which was absorbed into Lloyd's List.

-This group of publications, editions covering 1914-1919, includes : The Bystander, The Illustrated London News, The Illustrated War News, The Sketch, The Sphere, Sporting and Dramatic News and The Tatler are provided online as a Free resource by the publishers in commemoration of the centenary of the First World War.
+Illustrated First World War This group of publications, editions covering 1914-1919, includes: The Bystander, The Illustrated London News, The Illustrated War News, The Sketch, The Sphere, Sporting and Dramatic News and The Tatler are provided online as a Free resource by the publishers in commemoration of the centenary of the First World War.